CloudCredo/vcap_cassandra/README.md

 ## Bosh:

-A Bosh installation has also been created that allows Cassandra to be seamlessly deployed in to a bosh deployed CloudFoundry For more information on our Bosh deployment please email chris@cloudcredo.com and we will point you in the right direction.
+A Bosh installation has also been created that allows Cassandra to be seamlessly deployed in to a bosh deployed CloudFoundry For more information on our Bosh deployment please email chris@cloudcredo.com.

 Copyright 2012 - CloudCredo Ltd.